 - Bicycle brakes are also a wearing part.
 Especially the brake pads have to be replaced regularly (depending on your riding style and the track profile).
 For frequent riders it can happen after a few months, for others it can take more than a year before the brake pads are worn out.
 You will recognize it with you by the fact that the deceleration effect becomes weaker and weaker.

 - Changing brake pads is no magic trick and only takes a few minutes if you know what to do.
 However, since the brake is such a critical component of an e-bike, you should leave nothing to chance and either ask a skilled person for help or go to a bike workshop.
-This is also the best place to help you if the hydraulic brake discs need to be bled again after one or two years or if the brake discs need to be replaced after several years of use.
+This is also the best place to help you if the hydraulic brake system needs to be bled again after one or two years or if the brake discs need to be replaced after several years of use.

 - Brake application should feel smooth and consistent and the brake levers should not touch the handlebars, even if you pull on them with all your strength.
 If the lever travel has become too great, this is a sign that the hydraulic brakes need to be bled and new brake fluid must be filled into the reservoirs.